makrai/notes/boguraev89-comp-lexg-nlp.md

 ## 8.5 p99

 # 9 A tractable machine dictionary as a resource for comp sem p104
-Y. Wilks, D. Fass, C. Guo, J. McDonald, T. Plate, B. Slator
+Y Wilks, D Fass, C Guo, J McDonald, T Plate, B Slator
 Pages: 193-228

+* comp sem in the 1970s
-> We begin with a review of computational semantics, starting with what may now
-> be called the historical background in computational semantics.
-In some sense
+  * We begin with a review of computational semantics, starting with what may now be called the historical background in computational semantics
-> nearly all the work in the early seventies on AI approaches to natural
-> language understanding can be said to fall under the term computational
+  * nearly all the work in the early seventies on AI approaches to NLU fall under the term computational semantics
-> semantics:

 * history
   * Schank (CD)
   * Wilks' Preference Semantics